 If you want to snag higher-paying jobs on TaskRabbit, keep an eye on the market in your area.
 You might be great at window washing or dog walking, but you might find that other tasks that you can do pay higher rates.

 To make even more money, be open to unusual opportunities.
 Sign up for same day tasks when you have some free time.
-This girl made $40 an hour for literally doing nothing but sitting.

 4. Respond to requests promptly

 You have 30 minutes to confirm or decline a task after a client requests that you be assigned to it.
 Be prompt in your reply.

 Unresponsive Taskers risk hurting their ratings when they keep clients waiting.
 You don’t want any roadblocks to being assigned future tasks.